rcotter/customers-cart/readme.md

 This is an example of my work with Rails...keepin' my beginner's mind wide open.

-A simple API to create a customer, running an external call to run fraud protection profiling on them.
-Add items to their shopping cart.
-Purchase those items.
+A simple API to create a customer, running an external call to construct their fraud protection profile.
+Then add items to their shopping cart and finally purchase those items.

 It's a contrived example to capture my knowledge at a point in time...meaning I likely know more by now. :)